 Objective: To use a model to study the effect of wind erosion on loose sediments.

 Wind picks up loose sediment, like sand and dust, and moves it around.
 What factors might affect how and where sediment is deposited?

 Wind-shaping: Beforehand, prepare aluminum baking trays by poking three holes, evenly spaced, along the longest side of the pan, at mid-level height.
-Spread sand (or coarse cornmeal) at least one inch deep throughout the tray, leaving some space along the side with the holes.
+Spread sand at least one inch deep throughout the tray, leaving some space along the side with the holes.
 Bury small objects in the sand and include a few small rocks for barriers.
 Secure the snap-on lid in place.
 Have the children take turns using balloon pumps to blow at the sand from different angles (across the top, at the base, from the side) to simulate blowing wind.
 Observe what happens to the sand, depending on wind direction or force.
 Do they notice any patterns?
 How does varying the force affect how far the sand moves?
 What effect does varying the angle have?
 Look for wind shadows, places protected from the wind where sediments build up.
 Where in nature might this kind of erosion be happening?
 (Beaches, deserts, places where the soil is exposed.)

-Optional: try using a turkey baster, condiment spray bottle, or other blower to move the grains.
+Optional: try using a turkey baster, empty condiment spray bottle, or other blower to move the grains.
 How does strength of the wind affect the results?